pragatimpatil/novelise/README.md

 # novelise
-Novelise your favourite ones using this simple Restful API built in python-flask environment that performs the CRUD operations!
+Novelise your favourite ones using this simple Restful API built in python-flask environment performing the CRUD operations!